Andrew Vaughn Player Props: White Sox vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA across all MLB pitching staffs (6.05).
+- The Athletics have the last-ranked team ERA among all league pitching staffs (6.04).

-- Athletics pitchers combine to allow the most home runs in baseball (123 total, 1.5 per game).
+- Athletics pitchers combine to allow 124 total home runs at a clip of 1.5 per game (most in baseball).

-- Muller will make his first start of the season for the Athletics.
+- Blackburn (1-0) takes the mound for the Athletics in his seventh start of the season.
+He's put together a 3.77 ERA in 31 2/3 innings pitched, with 35 strikeouts.

-- It's the season debut and his first appearance in more than a year for the 25-year-old lefty.
+- His most recent appearance came on Wednesday against the New York Yankees, when the righty threw 5 1/3 innings, surrendering one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.